 Due to the Covid19 pandemic, local community and government facilities were closed including community centers, gyms, and libraries.
 While a lot of people are now working from home, there are some people beginning to go back to work.
 Students are learning through online platforms such as Zoom.
 While we switch our daily routines to online, there is some joy that can be found in the physical form.
 One of them would be reading a good book with a cup of tea (or coffee).
-You may be wondering where to get second-hand books that would save you money, and also support local businesses during these difficult times.
+You may be wondering where to get second-hand books that would save you money, and also support local bookstores during these difficult times.
 Then this is the guide you are looking for!

 Cozy Corner Book Shoppe